llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 The language server protocol is an editor agnostic means of providing information to an editor about the structure of a language and project.
 For instance, where are the include files, where is the definition of this type?

-If you have used an editor like Visual Studio Code, you’ve probably used this without knowing it.
-“Go To Definition” is the classic use case.
+If you have used a LSP compatible editor (like Visual Studio Code), you have probably used a language server without knowing.
+“Go To Definition” is the most common feature they provide.

 It means you can open a project, go to the code you want to change and jump directly to the relevant parts of the repository.
 With 500,000+ lines of